droxey/fullstack-docs/README.md

 # Berkeley Coding Bootcamp: Documentation, Tips, and Tricks
 This repo contains documentation written during my tenure as an instructor at UC Berkeley.
-These additional materials are original, open-source, and can be distributed freely with respect to copyright: no in-class materials are provided here.
+These additional materials are original, open-source, and can be distributed freely; no copyrighted in-class materials are provided here.

 ## Purpose